tangyrine/itinerarly/AUTH-FIX-SUMMARY.md

 - Created a client-side only AuthWrapper component to avoid SSR issues
 - Enhanced authentication checking to work with HttpOnly cookies
 - Created an AuthDebugWrapper to properly handle dynamic imports in Server Components
+- Added intelligent state tracking for OAuth flow to detect in-progress authentication
+- Improved auth state management with localStorage and sessionStorage fallbacks when cookies aren't visible

 ### 4. Proper Axios Configuration
 - Ensured proper withCredentials configuration to send cookies with requests